nugent-lab/FindPOTATOs-stable/README.md

 ## Examples
 We have provided examples in `sample_source_files/`.
 We encourage users to experiment with these examples to increase their understanding of how the code works and how to change the parameters for their particular dataset.
 Installation of Find_Orb is not needed for these examples.

+The uncertanties associated with brigtness and position in this example data are placeholder values, and are not actual values associated with measurements by sky surveys.

 ### Example 1: CSS
 This example uses data from the [Catalina Sky Survey](https://catalina.lpl.arizona.edu/).